CMS Orders Medicaid Audits in Data-Driven Fraud Crackdown

 The agency told states to submit plans within 30 days to verify providers and root out waste, fraud and abuse.

-The Centers for Medicare and Medicaid Services is doubling down on data-driven oversight and technology-enabled verification to root out fraud in Medicaid, with new requirements pushing states to modernize how they track and validate providers.
+The Centers for Medicare and Medicaid Services is doubling down on data-driven oversight to root out fraud in Medicaid, with new requirements pushing states to modernize how they track and validate providers.

 In the next 30 days, all states will have to provide CMS with a plan on how they will “revalidate providers,” Administrator Mehmet Oz said during Politico’s Public Health Care Summit Tuesday.
 Oz, who didn’t indicate whether states would be given extra resources to conduct the reevaluations, said that all 50 states will be required to account for areas in their state at “high risk” for waste, fraud and abuse.